dmaislin-cribl/cribl-demo/README.md

 We have two alternate profiles in the skaffold.yaml file:

 * dev - this reduced the memory load of the environment by reducing the resource allocations for each pod.
+The user facing services (logstream master, splunk, grafan and influxdb2) all will run in NodePort mode.
 * minimal - this also reduces the memory load through reduced resource allocations, as well as a lower number of pods.
+The user facing services (logstream master, splunk, grafan and influxdb2) all will run in NodePort mode.

 ## EKS Deployment